akeller/chatbot-dashbot-workshop/README.md

 After your app is installed and running, experiment with it to see how it responds.

-The chat interface is on the left, and the JSON that the JavaScript code receives from the Conversation service is on the right.
-Your questions and commands are interpreted using a small set of sample data trained with the following intents:

-    turn_on
-    turn_off
-    turn_up
-    turn_down
-    traffic_update
-    locate_amenity
-    weather
-    phone
-    capabilities
-    greetings
-    goodbyes

-Type a request, such as `music on` or `I want to turn on the windshield wipers`.
-The system understands your intent and responds.
-You can see the details of how your input was understood by examining the JSON data in the `Watson understands` section on the right side.

-For example, if you type `Turn on some music`, the JSON data shows that the system understood the `turn_on` intent with a high level of confidence, along with the `appliance` entity with a value of `music`.

 For more information about intents, see the [Conversation service documentation][doc_intents].

 To see details of how these intents are defined, including sample input for each intent, launch the Conversation tool.